aplaline/baibulo-deploy/README.md

-  --dir dir          Directory with content to upload [./] --url context      * Root URL to deploy to (for example http://server/assets) --version          Version (defaults to git branch - master==release)
+  --dir dir          Directory with content to upload [./] --url context      * Root URL to deploy to (for example http://server/assets) --method method    Specify method to use to transfer the data (default: PUT) --version          Version (defaults to git branch - master==release) --ignored          Coma-separated list of file names that you want to skip
+                     This list initially contains Web.config so there is no need to specify it if all you need is to exclude Web.config files.
+                     However if you use this option it acts as an override and you do need to include it too

  * - required option
 ```